Dept. of Electrical Engineering

 faculty of electrical

-engineering at the University of Notre Dame in 1990 where he currently
+engineering at the University of Notre Dame in 1990.
+His current research interests concern networked control systems.

 Research: Many large-scale systems are automatically managed through networks of computers that are tied to sensors and actuators.
 The resulting